Gratuity Claim Timeline: Can You Claim After 240 Days in Your Fifth Year?

 korgaonkar k a

-According to me, If employer from any State other than Madras deny the gratuity claim under the ground the employee has rendered continuous service for less than five years, the employee need to follow the due course of law to get the gratuity.
+The Madras High Court verdict is not binding on you in Delhi or any state other than Madras.
+According to me, if an employer from any state other than Madras denies the gratuity claim on the grounds that the employee has rendered continuous service for less than five years, the employee needs to follow the due course of law to obtain the gratuity.
+However, I suggest that employers pay the gratuity under the circumstances you mentioned in your post.
+Other members are requested to share their comments on this matter.

 Keshav Korgaonkar